doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

        }
    }

-And boom!
-Because the UserFieldset does not contain the CityFieldset relation anymore it won’t be extracted.
+Because the UserFieldset no longer contains the CityFieldset relation, it won’t be extracted.

-As a rule of thumb, try to remove any unnecessary fieldset relationship, and always look at which database calls are made.
+As a rule of thumb, try to remove any unnecessary fieldset relationships, and always look at which database calls are made.